tombonez/noTunes/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/tombonez/notunes/total)
 ![GitHub](https://img.shields.io/github/license/tombonez/notunes)

+# Notice

+The certificate used in noTunes prior to version 3.2 is set to expire on the 14th January 2022.

+To continue using noTunes please update to version 3.2 or greater.

 # noTunes

 noTunes is a macOS application that will prevent iTunes _or_ Apple Music from launching.